The dangers of phytosanitary spreadings

 Le périmètre des Zones de Non Traitement (ZNT)

 Since 2019, the French government has introduced a land application minimum setback distance between neighboring houses and agricultural land.
-The aim is to provide a minimum safety distance without the application of plant protection products.
+The aim is to provide a minimum safety distance without the application of plant protection product.
 In other words, the farmer must respect a minimum distance between the residents living near the cultivated area and the spreading zones.

 In addition, the French Ministry of Agriculture has announced to strengthen measures on the use of phytopharmaceutical products in the vineyard, which could be applicable next July.
 To be continued….